ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 ## Configure Data Share

-If you are using data share to get data from the public environment into the customer environment then you need to follow the steps given below after you have run the public side pipeline:
+If you are using Data Share to get data from the public environment into the customer environment then you need to follow the steps given below after you have run the public side pipeline:-

 ### Step 1 - Public Side